arianne/stendhal/README.md

 ### Mobile

 Play using the [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_app).
-Just visit https://stendhalgame.org/ in your mobile browser and click "install" when prompted.
+Just visit [stendhalgame.org](https://stendhalgame.org/) in your mobile browser and click "install" when prompted.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" height="75">](https://f-droid.org/packages/org.stendhalgame.client/)

 Play on your Android device using the dedicated app.
-You can get it from the [F-Droid App Store](https://f-droid.org/) or download it from https://stendhalgame.org/download.html.
+You can get it from the [F-Droid App Store](https://f-droid.org/) or download it from [stendhalgame.org](https://stendhalgame.org/download.html).

 ### Classic Desktop

 [![Download](https://stendhalgame.org/images/downloadbutton.png)](https://arianne-project.org/download/stendhal.zip)

 Play using the classic desktop client.
-You will need Java which you can download from [https://www.java.com](https://www.java.com/en/download) on Microsoft Windows.
+You will need Java which you can download from [java.com](https://www.java.com/en/download) on Microsoft Windows.
 Java is included in most Linux distributions.
 Both Oracle Java and OpenJDK are supported.

-Please download Stendhal from [https://stendhalgame.org](https://stendhalgame.org)<br>
+Please download Stendhal from [stendhalgame.org](https://stendhalgame.org/download.html).<br>
-You can double click on stendhal-starter.jar and the client will run.<br>
+You can double click on `stendhal-starter.jar` and the client will run.<br>
 If you prefer to run from command line, then just execute this command in the stendhal folder:

 `java -jar stendhal-starter.jar`

 There is a [manual](https://stendhalgame.org/wiki/Stendhal_Manual), and there is Help from the client menu icons in the upper right hand side of the game screen.

 ## Development environment